Top steam iron brands

-Want to find out which Philips irons have impressed in our test lab?
+Want to find out which Philips steam irons have impressed in our test lab?
 See our latest Philips steam iron reviews.

 We've collated all of our test results for Philips steam irons into the table below, which will help you decide whether a Philips steam iron is right for you:

 - Best Buys: Best Buy steam irons are the very best in our tests.
 Find out whether any Philips steam irons are Best Buys.

 - Reliability score: This shows how likely Philips steam irons are to last without developing faults, based on our survey of owners.

 - Customer rating: We surveyed Philips iron owners to find out how they rate their iron and whether they would recommend it to a friend, so you can see how impressed you’re likely to be with its performance overall.